GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 ##### User Object

 You may also use an "*objectual*" approach to dealing with users.
-The following code snippet employs the class `org.gluu.oxtrust.model.scim2.User` of SCIM-Client.
+The following code snippet employs the class `org.gluu.oxtrust.model.scim2.User` of scim-client.

 ```
 UserResource user = new UserResource();